 As a club, the DVFF has worked on many conservation projects such as the enhancement of the spawning habitat for largemouth bass at San Pablo Reservoir, improvement of the Nature Conservancy's McCloud River Preserve, and established the Robert Wisecarver Scholarship Fund to reward U.C.
 Davis students for their research on anadromous fish species - just to name a few.
 The DVFF is a fully affiliated club of Project Healing Waters Fly Fishing Inc. (PHWFF), which is dedicated to the physical and emotional rehabilitation of disabled active military service personnel and veterans through fly fishing and fly tying education and outings.
 The DVFF supports the PHWFF-Martinez, CA program, which aids the Martinez (Calif.)
 VA in helping to heal those who have served in the United States armed forces.

 In 1977, the International Federation of Fly Fishers (IFFF) awarded the McKensie Cup to the DVFF for its outstanding contributions and named the DVFF the club of the year.
 To conclude, the DVFF is one of the largest and most active FFF chapters in the United States.

-Diablo Valley Fly Fishermen is organized as a 501 (c) (7) Social Club, nonprofit organization.
+Diablo Valley Fly Fishing Club is organized as a 501 (c) (7) Social Club, nonprofit organization.
 As such, it can receive donations but the donations are not tax deductible to the donor.